 - The age structure of the resident workforce;

 - The professional or social ambitions of people to obtain qualifications (that is, to seek education and retraining);

 - The opportunities afforded to people to continue studying beyond compulsory schooling, and;

 - The knowledge and skill requirements of the local industries.

-Qualification should be looked at in conjunction with Income, Occupation and Field of qualification for a clearer picture of the knowledge and skill level of Scenic Rim Regional Council's local resident workers.
+Qualification should be looked at in conjunction with Income , Occupations and Field of qualification for a clearer picture of the knowledge and skill level of the Scenic Rim Regional Council's local resident workers.

 When comparing the Qualifications of local resident worker with local workers, Qualifications statistics indicates whether an economy draws on the skills offered by its own residents or on a different set of skills imported from elsewhere in the region.

 Australian Bureau of Statistics (ABS) – Census 2011 and 2016 – by usual residence